vasyakrg/talostpl/readme.md

 - In this mode, all parameters are taken from the YAML file, no questions are asked.
 - If `--force` is specified, the config directory is always cleaned without confirmation.
-- If `initCluster: true` in the file, the cluster will be initialized automatically; if `false`, only config files will be generated (no apply/bootstrap).

 ## Command-line flags